talon-one/talon_one.js/docs/ManagementApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //manager_auth.apiKeyPrefix = 'Token';

-var apiInstance = new TalononeApi.ManagementApi();
+var apiInstance = new TalonOne.ManagementApi();

 var applicationId = 56; // Number |

 var campaignId = 56; // Number |

+var body = new TalonOne.NewCoupons(); // NewCoupons |

 var opts = {
-  'silent': "silent_example", // String | If set to 'yes', response will be an empty 204, otherwise a list of the coupons generated (to to 1000).
+  'silent': "silent_example" // String | If set to 'yes', response will be an empty 204, otherwise a list of the coupons generated (to to 1000).
-  'body': new TalononeApi.NewCoupons() // NewCoupons |
 };
-apiInstance.createCoupons(applicationId, campaignId, opts).then(function(data) {
+apiInstance.createCoupons(applicationId, campaignId, body, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);
 }, function(error) {
   console.error(error);